Quebec French profanity: Settler origin

-About a third of the established settlers came from the Pays de Caux in the Northern part of Normandie «The Pays de Caux... formed a kind of triangle bounded by the port cities of Rouen, Dieppe and Le Havre.
-These three communities stand out as the only real points of concentration (settler provenance in Normandy)» also «The Pays de Caux housed probably the largest concentration of rural Protestants north of the Loire» and another third from the Poitou area (which includes Angoumois, Aunis, Saintonge), where lived France's greatest concentrations of Huguenots at that time.
+About a third of the established settlers came from the Pays de Caux in the Northern part of Normandy "The Pays de Caux ... formed a kind of triangle bounded by the port cities of Rouen, Dieppe and Le Havre.
+These three communities stand out as the only real points of concentration (settler provenance in Normandy)" also "The Pays de Caux housed probably the largest concentration of rural Protestants north of the Loire" and another third from the Poitou area (which includes Angoumois, Aunis, Saintonge), where lived France's greatest concentrations of Huguenots at that time.